ucan-wg/spec/README.md

 The `exp` field MUST be set.
 If the time is in the past, the token MUST fail validation.

-It is RECOMMENDED to keep the window of validity be as short as possible.
-By limiting the time range, the risk of a malicious user abusing a UCAN.
-This is situationally dependent, as trusted devices may not want to  reauthorize it very often.
+It is RECOMMENDED to keep the window of validity as short as possible.
+By limiting the time range, the risk of a malicious user abusing a UCAN can be mitigated.
+This is situationally dependent, and it may be desirable to limit the frequency of forced reauthorizations for trusted devices.
 Due to clock drift, time bounds SHOULD NOT be considered exact.
 A buffer of ±60 seconds is RECOMMENDED.

 #### Examples